Reviews Communities Blog FAQ Services Contact

 Frequently Asked Questions

-What are the 2026 maximum purchase price limits under these programs?
+What are the 2026 maximum purchase price limits under the SDHC and County CalHome programs?

 For SDHC, you are capped at $650,000 for single-family and $450,000 for condos.
 For County CalHome, there is no single hard cap, but an AMI-based schedule often supports around $750,000 for single-family and about $550,000 for condos in unincorporated areas.

-Do condos and townhomes qualify for both programs?
+Do condos and townhomes qualify for both SDHC and County CalHome programs?

 Yes.
 You can use SDHC or County CalHome for condos and townhomes, subject to price caps or the County schedule, plus project and zoning approvals.
 For SDHC condos, you should target units at or below $450,000 to ensure eligibility, then confirm HOA and project conditions.

-Does this advice apply to Chula Vista or Poway too?
+Does this advice apply to Chula Vista or Poway first-time buyers too?

 Parts of it do.
 Chula Vista and Poway are incorporated cities, so County CalHome does not apply there.
 SDHC only applies within the City of San Diego.
 If you are set on Chula Vista or Poway, you should consider other financing or focus on attached homes to improve affordability.

-Which program closes faster if your seller wants 60 days or less?
+Which first-time buyer program closes faster if your seller wants 60 days or less?

 SDHC averages about 55 days, while County CalHome averages about 65 days.
 You can still aim for 60 days with County by front-loading the education certificate, pre-underwriting income and assets, and submitting a clean, complete file within the first week of escrow.

-Are you over the income limit if you earn $120,000 per year?
+Are you over the income limit if you earn $120,000 per year as a single buyer in San Diego?

 If you are a single-person household, $120,000 typically exceeds SDHC’s 1-person limit of about $87,200 and also exceeds the County CalHome 1-person limit around $109,500.
 If you have a larger household, your limit is higher, so you should confirm the current HUD income limits data for your size.